tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

 You can fill your clipping path in any colour you like; once it's applied, it makes no difference.
 I like to use bright colours so that I can easily see the shape when the effect is deactivated.

-You're ready to apply some interactivity and animation to the image.
+You're ready to apply some interactivity and animation to the SVG graphic.

 SVG Transformations
 -------------------